Motley Fool Dividend Investor vs Morningstar DividendInvestor: Which Dividend Service Wins?

 Limitations:

-Morningstar DividendInvestor is priced at $239/year for the digital edition ($70.95/quarter, or $259/year for print).
+Morningstar DividendInvestor is priced at about $239/year for the digital edition ($70.95/quarter, or $259/year for print) with a 30-day money-back window.
 The concentrated portfolio of ~34 holdings may not suit investors wanting broad diversification.
 International holdings introduce currency risk and tax complexity.
 And while the portfolio is real, subscribers cannot directly invest in it — they follow the methodology and make their own trades.

 Past performance is not indicative of future results.
 Dividends are not guaranteed and can be cut at any time.